 JET experiments first focused on reproducing the hybrid regime achieved in ASDEX Upgrade.
 For confinement and transport comparison, an identity experiment has been designed using a dimensionless parameter ordering approach.
 The making of an identity experiment requires several elements in its design.
 In the first place, new plasma magnetic configurations have been developed to match those used by ASDEX Upgrade.
-Two ASDEX Upgrade magnetic configurations at low triangularity (~0.2) and double null high triangularity (~0.45) have been devised and validated in JET.
+Two ASDEX Upgrade magnetic configurations at low triangularity (\sim 0.2) and double null high triangularity (\sim 0.45) have been devised and validated in JET.
 In addition, to investigate the portability of the hybrid scenario to ITER, an ITER-like magnetic configuration has also been used in JET.
 All three configurations have the outer strike point close to the pumping throat of the divertor to ensure optimum pumping.
-To complete this work the normalised current $I_N=Ip / a.B_T$ has also been matched to that of ASDEX Upgrade.
+To complete this work the normalised current I_N =Ip / a.B_T has also been matched to that of ASDEX Upgrade.

 Then, for heat and particle transport comparison, the choice is made to match the normalised Larmor radius ρ^ .
-The currently recommended ELMy H-mode energy confinement time scaling (IPB98y2) can be expressed with dimensionless variables ρ^ , β , and υ^ as [4]:
+The currently recommended ELMy H-mode energy confinement time scaling (IPB98y2) can be expressed in dimensionless form as [4]:

+Bo

+$$au{IPB98(y,2)}$$

+a $ho^{\text{-}2.70}$ $ho^{\text{-}0.90}$ $ho^{\text{-}0.01}$ $ho^{\text{-}3.0}$ $\epsilon^{0.73}$ $\kappa^{3.3}$

-Bo $$\tau{\text{IPB98(y,2)}} \alpha \rho^{-2.70} \beta^{-0.90} \upsilon^{-0.01} q^{-3.0} \varepsilon^{0.73} \kappa^{3.3}$$ where Bo is the toroidal field at major radius R, M the average ion mass, $\varepsilon = a/R$ the inverse aspect ratio and κ the elongation.
-The relative dependency upon β and υ^ is still a matter of research, but the dependencies upon the magnetic configuration and the parameters q and ρ^ are much stronger, and therefore they play the dominant role in an identity experiment.
+The relative dependency upon β and ν^ is still a matter of research, but the magnetic configuration, q and ρ^ have the strongest dependence and therefore plays the dominant role in an identity experiment.
 Matching ASDEX- Upgrade ρ^ in JET means operating JET at low field, typically around 1.7T.
-A match in β can be obtained by varying the input power whereas υ^ has a small impact on confinement but can be adjusted by varying gas fuelling if necessary.
+A match in β can be obtained by varying the input power whereas ν^ has a small impact on confinement but can be adjusted by varying gas fuelling.

 The other key element in achieving stationary discharge is a controlled q profile above unity stable to sawteeth as obtained in ASDEX Upgrade.
-Given the much longer resistive time constant in JET (typically 5 times longer than in ASDEX Upgrade) this is achieved in JET using current profile tailoring in the current ramp with 0.5 to 1.5MW of Lower Hybrid (LH) power.
+Given the much longer resistive time constant in JET (typically 5 times longer than in ASDEX Upgrade) this is achieved in JET using current profile tailoring in the current ramp with Lower Hybrid (LH) power.
 With this tools the q profile could be tuned with low magnetic shear close to q=1 almost independently from the machine start-up conditions.

 For the pressure profile, the β_N is increased and held constant by feedback control of the neutral beam injection power.